Background information for popular names

 Data qualificationsPeople using our data on popular names are urged to explicitly acknowledge the following qualifications.

-- Names are restricted to cases where the year of birth, sex, State of birth (50 States and District of Columbia) are on record, and where the given name is at least 2 characters long.
+- Names are restricted to cases where the year of birth, sex, and state of birth are on record, and where the given name is at least 2 characters long.

 - Name data are not edited.
 For example, the sex associated with a name may be incorrect.
 Entries such as "Unknown" and "Baby" are not removed from the lists.